Herman ring: Herman and parabolic basin

 The picture shown on the right is the Julia set of ƒ: the curves in the white annulus are the orbits of some points under the iterations of ƒ while the dashed line denotes the unit circle.

 There is an example of rational function that possesses a Herman ring, and some periodic parabolic Fatou components at the same time.

-Period 2 Hermann ring
+Period 2 Herman ring

 Further, there is a rational function which possesses a Herman ring with period 2.